finos/morphir/docs/snowpark/snowpark-backend-limitations.md

+---
+id: snowpark-backend-limitations
+title: Snowpark backend limitations
+---

 # Limitations of the Snowpark backend

 The goal of the Snowpark backend is to generate expressions that can take advantage of the **Snowpark** infrastructure.
 Because of this, there are several language practices that are valid in `Mophir-IR/Elm` that are not supported by this backend.
 When possible a warning is generated in the code or in the `GenerationReport.md` file.